mirochaj/ares/doc/example_stellar_pop.rst

     pop = ares.populations.StellarPopulation(**params)

 The ``approx_lwb`` keyword argument tells StellarPopulation that we'll be treating the UV spectrum of this population in detail.
-To verify this, access the rs attribute (which is short for ``radiation source'' to indicate that it is an rt1d.sources.RadiationSource instance):
+To verify this, access the ``rs`` attribute (which is short for ``radiation source'' to indicate that it is an ares.sources.RadiationSource instance):

 ::